HuiminHe/BugBot/README.md

         t.update(v=np.array(vs[i]))
 ```

 In bugbot simulation, either map or agents are subclass of *Geom2d* which is a wrapper over Geom defined in [OpenAI Gym](https://github.com/openai/gym).
-You can define a Geom2d using *keypoints* and *geom_type*. if the length of keypoints is less than 3, geom type is automatically set to be 'circle', otherwise the default is 'polygon'.
+You can define a Geom2d using *keypoints(kp)* . if the length of keypoints is less than 3, geom type is automatically parsed as a 'circle', otherwise the default is 'polygon'.
 For OOP user, you will want to customize your agent as the subclass of the base class.
 An more compact example is also given here

 ```python